drop-games/eb-docs/docs/Blockchain.md

 	<li>NFT unwrapping to Layer 1</li>
 </ul>

 Duel to earn rewards, NFT trade, player-to-player interactions and such are all accessible for everybody.
-Blockchain is now abstracted away, and gas costs are not interfering with the way players interact in the world of Hyperblade.
+Blockchain is now abstracted away for end-users, and gas costs are not interfering with the way players interact in the world of Hyperblade.
 Yet at the same time decentralization, immutability, security are still guaranteed by the blockchain.

 Hyperblade NFTs are pre-minted on Layer 1 of Ethereum, and then sent in batches via wrapped contracts to L2.
 From there on, all of the subsequent transactions are on L2 with all of the benefits that it brings.
 NFT owners are then able to 'unwrap' the NFT on Layer 1 and continue from there.